 11. Rights of the person concerned

-Each data subject has the right, as granted by the European Regulators and Regulators, to require the controller to confirm whether personal data relating to him / her is being processed.
+Each data subject has the right, as granted by the European directives and regulations, to require the controller to confirm whether personal data relating to him / her is being processed.
 If an affected person wishes to make use of this right of confirmation, they can contact an employee of the controller at any time.

 the processing purposes